 “Decision-Making Body” means the Board, Commission, or County Official that has the ultimate responsibility for approving the permit/project under consideration.

-“Environmental Resource Mapping System” means a set of hardcopy and electronic maps and related information maintained by the Planning Department delineating, among other things, environmental resources and hazards within the County.
+“Environmental Resource Mapping System” means a set of hardcopy and electronic maps and related information maintained by the Planning, Building and Environmental Services Department delineating, among other things, environmental resources and hazards within the County.

 “Environmentally Sensitive Area” means an area containing one or more environmental resources or hazards that may affect or be affected by the specific project involved.